davidjb/davidjb.github.com/content/2020-05-30-aaf-und-security-disclosure.rst

 members until it was ascertained that the user identifier, `auEduPersonSharedToken`_, was identical between users.
-The consequence of this is broken authentication, as all ND users would thus present themselves as the same all-access, trusted user on the Portal, and access would continue as this identity permanently as long the ND IdP configuration continued functioning in this manner.
+The consequence of this is broken authentication, as all ND users would thus present themselves as the same trusted user on the Portal with elevated permissions, and access would continue as this identity permanently as long the ND IdP configuration continued functioning in this manner.
 When the next ND user logged in, the Portal detected the change in email and common name and diligently updated its own user database – as would happen with a name change say if someone were married or legally changed their name.

+For this system, ordinary users were granted a degree of elevated permissions, being able to read and modify all site content, including that belonging to other users.
+The reaosn for this is that *one* ND user was a trusted member in the system, thus inadvertently extending that trust to *all* ND users due to all ND users sharing the same user identity.
+For other systems, the impact depends on the level of permission granted to *any* given ND user and the type of system in play – if that ND user was a superuser in a terminal-based application, then any ordinary user could gain root privileges.

 At this point, the AAF support were contacted by phone call to seek their responsible disclosure processes and alert them of the impending situation,